The Voyeurs: Plot

 A young couple, Pippa and Thomas, move into their first apartment together in Montreal.
-They soon realize they can look directly into the apartment across the street, where a man with a professional studio is taking photographs of a woman.
+They soon realize they can see directly into the apartment across the street, where a man with a professional studio is photographing a woman.
 Pippa and Thomas watch the couple have sex.
-They jokingly give their neighbors pseudonyms, Margot and Brent.
+They jokingly give their neighbors the pseudonyms Margot and Brent.
+That night, Thomas falls asleep early, preventing Pippa from seducing him which leaves her sexually frustrated.

 Pippa, who works as a trainee optometrist at L'Optique, receives a bird feeder from her boss as a housewarming gift.
-Pippa buys a pair of binoculars so she and Thomas can watch the couple.
-They often see "Brent" having sex with models while "Margot" is out.
+She buys a pair of binoculars so she and Thomas can watch the couple.
+They often see Brent having sex with models while Margot is out.
+Growing bored in her relationship with Thomas, Pippa witnesses Brent standing shirtless at the window and is very clearly aroused by him.

 Pippa expresses interest in knowing what the neighbors are saying and learns that Thomas knows a way to listen in on another room using a laser pointer; the process requires a reflective surface to send the laser beam back to them.
-When "Brent" and "Margot" throw a Halloween costume party in their apartment, Pippa and Thomas sneak in by posing as guests.
-Pippa plants a mirror in the apartment, later allowing her and Thomas to listen in on their conversations.
-They are unsettled to hear "Margot" confront "Brent" about his adultery; "Brent" assaults "Margot" and rebukes her for her suspicions.
+When Brent and Margot throw a Halloween costume party in their apartment, Pippa and Thomas sneak in, posing as guests.
+Pippa plants a mirror in the apartment to allow her and Thomas to listen in on their conversations.
+They are unsettled to hear Margot confront Brent about his adultery; Brent denies it, assaults Margot, and rebukes her for her suspicions.

 The next day, "Margot", whose real name is Julia, visits L'Optique, where she receives an eye exam from Pippa and orders a new set of glasses recommended by her.
 Julia invites Pippa to hang out.
 Pippa wants to warn Julia about "Brent's" adultery, but Thomas insists that she stop spying on them.
 Later, Pippa and Julia meet at a spa; Julia reveals that her husband is named Sebastian, or Seb, and is a well-known photographer.

-Pippa observes Seb having a threesome and throwing a condom away afterwards.
-She later discovers how to access Julia and Seb's wireless printer, which she uses to anonymously expose Seb's infidelities to Julia, mentioning the condom as proof.
+Pippa observes Seb having a threesome and throwing a condom away afterward.
+She later discovers how to access Julia's wireless printer, which she uses to announce Seb's infidelity, mentioning the condom as proof.
 Thomas angrily confronts Pippa about being so invested in Julia's and Seb's lives.
 The next morning, Pippa apologizes to Thomas and promises to stop watching the neighbors.
-However, they see Seb discover Julia's body in the bathroom after she seemingly slit her own throat.
+Then they see Seb discover Julia's body in the bathroom after she seemingly slit her own throat.
 Thomas blames Pippa for Julia's death, breaks up with her, and leaves.